DeveloppeurPascal/DeveloppeurPascal/README.md

 * [DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit) : to get a FireMonkey video game starter kit with real games as examples
 * (WIP) [DeveloppeurPascal/VCL-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/VCL-Tools-Starter-Kit) : to get a VCL project starter kit supporting translations, styles, document management

-Some projects are grouped into sub-modules of theme packs, of which [here's the list](https://github.com/DeveloppeurPascal?tab=repositories&q=pack&type=&language=&sort=).
+Some projects are grouped into sub-modules of theme repositories, of which [here's the list](https://github.com/DeveloppeurPascal?tab=repositories&q=pack&type=&language=&sort=).
 This can make it easier to find things or to [download all at once](https://github.com/DeveloppeurPascal/_AllProjects).

 Lost in GitHub or don't know how to use git?
-Start with [this video](https://developpeur-pascal.fr/manipulations-git-et-github-de-base.html).
+Start with [this video](https://developpeur-pascal.fr/manipulations-git-et-github-de-base.html) or the links under it.

-## How to support my open source activities and streams ?
+## Some links to get you started with Pascal, Object Pascal and Delphi

+* [Embarcadero](https://www.embarcadero.com) where you'll find descriptions of Delphi versions and can download the free Community Edition or an evaluation version.

+* [Online Documentation](https://docwiki.embarcadero.com) for Delphi and other Embarcadero development tools.

+* [Apprendre Delphi](https://apprendre-delphi.fr) to learn Delphi with technical presentations, tutorials and free software programming training.
+You'll also find a [Getting started with Delphi](https://apprendre-delphi.fr/prise-en-main-de-delphi.html) course for developers of other languages.

+* [Développeur Pascal](https://developpeur-pascal.fr) for Delphi news, my Delphi-related news and technical articles or tutorials on Pascal coding. :smirk:

+* [Serial Streameur](https://serialstreameur.fr) offers hundreds of hours of French-language videos of software coding, video games, technical presentations and online conferences for developers of software, video games, mobile applications and websites.

+* Delphi developer communities exist all over the world and on the Internet.
+Some of them are listed [on Embarcadero's blog platform](https://blogs.embarcadero.com/community/).

+* [Delphi Learning Resources](https://delphi-resources.developpeur-pascal.fr/) is a directory of Delphi-related links (docs, official sites, forums, videos, blogs, tutorials, etc.).

+* [Pascal Learning Resources](https://pascal-resources.developpeur-pascal.fr/) is a directory of links to the Pascal and Object Pascal languages, whatever the development environment.

+* [Lazarus Learning Resources](https://lazarus-resources.developpeur-pascal.fr/) is a directory of Lazarus-related links (docs, official sites, forums, videos, blogs, tutorials, etc.).

+## How can you support my activities, the creation of new content (videos, articles, training, presentations) and the free access to my sites, articles and videos?

 If you feel like it and if finances allow, support my work here and elsewhere.
 These links are also available on each of my repositories: